 Why it matters

-• Graham Linehan's arrest raises significant concerns about free speech in the UK, particularly regarding the policing of social media content.
+• Graham Linehan's arrest raises significant concerns about free speech in the UK, highlighting tensions between law enforcement and individual expression.

 What’s next